Category Archives: Dutch Royals

 Willem I (the Silent), Prince of Orange; Credit – Wikipedia

 In the Netherlands, Willem I (the Silent), Prince of Orange is known as the Vader des Vaderlands (Father of the Fatherland), and the Dutch national anthem, the Wilhelmus, was written in his honor.
-He got his nickname “the Silent” (in Dutch De Zwijger) not because he was quiet, but because of his habit to hold his tongue in difficult situations.
-Willem is the founder of the House of Orange-Nassau and the ancestor of the Dutch monarchs, the British monarchs from King George I forward and other European royal families.
+He got his nickname “the Silent” (in Dutch De Zwijger) not because he was quiet, but because of his habit of holding his tongue in difficult situations.
+Willem is the founder of the House of Orange-Nassau and the ancestor of the Dutch monarchs, the British monarchs from King George I forward, and other European royal families.

 As a young man, Willem served at the court of Charles V, Holy Roman Emperor in Brussels and became a confidant of Charles.
 When Charles V abdicated, his younger brother Ferdinand became the Holy Roman Emperor and received Charles’ Austrian lands.
 The Spanish Empire, including the possessions in the Netherlands and Italy, was inherited by Charles’s son King Philip II of Spain.

-In 1559, Philip appointed Willem stadtholder (governor) of the provinces of Holland, Zeeland, and Utrecht (all in the present-day Netherlands) which greatly increased his political power.
+In 1559, Philip appointed Willem Stadtholder (governor) of the provinces of Holland, Zeeland, and Utrecht (all in the present-day Netherlands), greatly increasing his political power.
 Willem had been brought up as a Lutheran but had converted to Roman Catholicism.
 However, he was a strong proponent of freedom of religion and was increasingly disturbed by the persecution of Protestants by the Catholic Spaniards in the Netherlands.
 In addition, Willem wanted to see the end of Spanish troops in the Netherlands.

 For more information, see Unofficial Royalty: Willem I the Silent, Prince of Orange